 Rotkäppchen (the German name of the fairy tale heroine Red Riding Hood) sparkling wine is the ultimate success story of an East German brand that has managed to emerge strengthened after the many ups and downs of 125 years of corporate history.
 After a low point in 1990, when the fall of the Berlin Wall also brought the traditional GDR brand to the brink of collapse almost overnight, Rotkäppchen bubbled up again within a few years to become the most popular East German champagne brand.
-Today, they are the leading company in whole Germany.
+Today, they are the leading company in the whole of Germany.
 How did the Freyburg company do it?

 When the name Rotkäppchen appeared on the label of a champagne bottle for the first time in 1894, the winery Kloss & Foerster had been in business for well over 30 years.
 Under the newly introduced trademark law, they had to find a new name for their “Monopoly” called sparkling wine.
 This was not the last hurdle the East German sparkling wine company would have to take.
 Two world wars and a world economic crisis brought huge setbacks over time.
 Then, in 1948, the company was expropriated, named “VEB Rotkäppchen sparkling wine Freyburg” and made public property of the GDR.